Cheapest car insurance in West Virginia for a bad driving record

 How much is high-risk car insurance in West Virginia?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $3,381 in West Virginia, you can find rates as low as $1,955 from Nationwide.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In West Virginia, high-risk car insurance costs $3,381 per year.
+However, you can get rates as low as $1,955 annually from Nationwide.

 Select your state and risk factor below to see the insurance company and its